datarefuge/workflow/research.md

   - Nominate it anyway, but folow the steps for uncrawlable content above.
   - *While we understand that this may mean duplicate sets of data in the ckan, that is not a concern.
 We are ensuring that the data is fully preserved and accessible.*

+If you have found harvestable data then:

 Try to understand what data sets are underlying the web pages.
 Look for related entries in the spreadsheet, and ensure that you aren't harvesting a subdirectory if you can harvest the entire directory.
 Often, data underlying dozens of pages or multiple "access portal" apps is also available as one structured data file.

+Add your suggested url for harvesting the data.

+Describe what formats (SQL, FTP, ZIP, PDF Collections, etc.), size, and details about what you found, including any recommendations for the harvesters.

+Search for related URLS in the pipeline that might would be covered by the same approach so as not to duplicate work.